h4cc/awesome-elixir/README.md

 *Logging infos and messages.*

 * [syslog](https://github.com/Vagabond/erlang-syslog) - Erlang port driver for interacting with syslog via syslog(3).

+## Macros
+*Macros for faster and easier development.
+Sugar for your code.*

+* [pipes](https://github.com/batate/elixir-pipes) - Macros for more flexible composition with the Elixir Pipe operator.

 ## Markdown
 *Libraries and tools working with Markdown and such.*